Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models

 \subsection{Error-aware Filtering}

-After bi-consistency-guided pseudo-labeling, we obtain a candidate sample set $D_{PL}$, which contrains high-accuracy and low-biased pseudo-labels.
+After bi-consistency-guided pseudo-labeling, we obtain a candidate sample set $D_{PL}$, which contains high-accuracy and low-biased pseudo-labels.
 However, during self-training, it is crucial to determine an appropriate upper bound on the number of pseudo-labeled samples based on model performance.
-Prior studies~\cite{learn-from-noisy-examples, debiased_self_training} have shown that even minor label noise, if not aligned with model competence, can significantly degrade performance, making further noise reduction in $D_{PL}$ essential.
-Existing methods~\cite{GRIP,UPL} typically rely on fixed thresholds to limit the number of pseudo-labels, which may be suboptimal as model performance evolves over time.
+Prior studies~\cite{learn-from-noisy-examples,debiased_self_training} have shown that even minor label noise, if not aligned with model competence, can significantly degrade performance, making further noise reduction in $D_{PL}$ essential.
+Existing methods~\cite{menghini2023grip,huang2022upl} typically rely on fixed thresholds to limit the number of pseudo-labels, which can be suboptimal as model performance evolves over time and across different datasets.

 To address this limitation, we dynamically adjust the upper bound on pseudo-label usage based on estimated model error ratio, guided by a theoretical analysis.
-Specifically, following prior work \cite{learn-from-noisy-examples, tritraining} we formalize the influence of noisy supervision on model $f_j$ during iterative self-training:
+Specifically, following prior work \cite{learn-from-noisy-examples,tritraining} we formalize the influence of noisy supervision on model $f_j$ during iterative self-training:

 \paragraph{Lemma 1.} \textit{Let $L_t$ denote the training set $D_{train}$ for model $f_j$ at iteration $t$, and $e_t$ represent the relative error rate of the remaining $K - 1$ models at the same iteration, i.e., the probability that the majority vote produces an incorrect label.
 Then, training $f_j$ on $D_{train}$ will result in performance improvement if the following condition is satisfied:}